Birmingham Child Mercury Poisoning Lawyers

 The mercury poisoning of a child is usually a preventable scenario.
 Unfortunately, some individuals and companies behave carelessly, putting people at risk of injury or illness.
 Exposure to high levels of mercury can wreak havoc in a person’s body.
 Children are particularly vulnerable to adverse effects.
 They can experience developmental problems or cognitive disabilities.
 Long-term exposure can even lead to brain damage or death.

-At Farris, Riley & Pitt, LLP, our Birmingham child mercury poisoning lawyers believe every child deserves an advocate to fight for them.
-We will work tirelessly to pursue the maximum compensation you deserve and try to reach the best possible outcome in your case.
-Do not hesitate to contact us to discuss the available legal options.
+Contact us to discuss your available legal options.
 You can depend on our legal team to go to battle for you so your child can recover.
 Call (205) 324-1212 today for a free consultation.

 What Is Mercury?